 Residents are welcomed to invite up to two visitors at a time.
 Residents must sign in each visitor with the Front Desk prior to entering the building.
 Visitors must be provide valid photo ID (health cards and passports are not accepted, student cards preferred).
 It is the responsibility of the resident to provide guests with information surrounding the visitors and guest policy.
 For more details please reference Section 9 of the Residence Community Living Standards.
 Should a guest or resident be in violation of these standards, a fine or loss of privileges may apply.

 Registered guest procedure: If a resident wishes to have a guest stay for an extended period of time (i.e. for the weekend, or two or more nights) and would like to ensure they will be able to sign into the building, students must email the front desk with a “request for guest registration”, stating who they are, their room number, who they would like to sign in and a guarantee that the guest understands the policies of TRU Housing.

 Friday and Saturday night protocol: If a resident wishes to have a guest for the evening on a Friday and Saturday night, they must sign in with the proper ID and retrieve a wristband from the front desk.
 A limited number of guests are allowed to sign in each night.
 Pre-registration of guests for the weekend is required at the front desk.
 Registration for the weekend begins on the Sunday before and closes on Thursday at 4 p.m.

-Student Housing is equipped with an enhanced video surveillance system for safety and peace of mind purposes.
+North Tower and McGill are equipped with an enhanced video surveillance system for safety and peace of mind purposes.
 With this in place we are able to see real-time events as well as look up past events.
 Safety is of the upmost importance to us and the camera system is one of the tools that we lean on to help ensure a secure environment.
 East Village has Paladin security patrolling the grounds between 8pm and 4am seven days a week.